assetswap/doc-meme/getting-started/adding-funds.md

 ### Option 3: Buy Crypto with Moonpay
 1. Click **"Buy with Moonpay"**
-2. Complete KYC verification (first time only)
+2. Complete KYC verification (Know Your Customer - a one-time identity check required by law, like when opening a bank account)
 3. Choose payment method
 4. Funds delivered directly to wallet